bounswe/bounswe2025group6/backend/docs/forum_documentations/forum.md

 #### 🔗 Related
 - Related model: Forum Post (inherits from TimestampedModel, PostModel)
 - Will be used in: forum app for creating and managing forum posts.

+### Quick Reminder:
+- It's almost certain that I've made some mistakes or inconsistencies in the above documentation.
+Please review our swagger documentation and the code itself to ensure everything is accurate and up-to-date.
+If you find any discrepancies, please correct the documentation accordingly.
+Thank you for your understanding and cooperation!
+- You can easily find the working endpoints and their request/response formats in the swagger documentation.
+Just run backend locally and go to `http://127.0.0.1:8000/swagger/` to access the swagger UI.
+You can also use the Postman collection provided in the repository for testing the endpoints but I strongly suggest using the swagger UI for better understanding and testing.